Überspringen Sie zu Inhalten

 Key features of this cutter are efficiency, affordability, easy maintenance and repair.

 CO2 laser cutting machines are produced from a combination of CO2, helium, and nitrogen.
+CO2 lasers are a type of gas laser, with carbon dioxide serving as the primary active medium.
 When these gases are charged up, they produce laser beams with a wavelength of 10.6mm.

 Hence, they are an excellent choice for cutting acrylic, glass, leather, plastics, wood, and non-metals.